 It’s certainly more important to get the big things right in the wealth building process.
-We get rid of our high interest debt, we get our spending under control so that we can save and invest and we invest on a regular basis in a low-fee manner.
+We get rid of our high interest debt, we get our spending under control so that we can save and invest in a low-fee manner.
 And we should take all ‘free’ monies as we do with our Tangerine Cash Back Credit Card.

 You might have a read of my personal finance book that is instead, an 1,100 word post.
 Here’s Oh Look, I Just Found $888,000 in Your Coffee.
 In that post you’ll find a combination of bigger picture personal finance essentials and some more of the smaller bits and pieces such as controlling your spending on some discretionary items such as those $4 lattes at Starbucks.

 But spend we will and spend we must so why not make some money off of your spending.
 As you may know I was an investment advisor and trainer at Tangerine on the index-based Tangerine Portfolios.
 For more on their simple and wonderful investment portfolios please have a read of The Canadian Robo Advisors – Tangerine Investments.

 - Take all free monies.

 When I had suggested this to Preet Banerjee on Twitter he responded that is was more important to “Choose the right parents”.
 Touche Preet.